Where to go, What to see?

 Scenic drives with picture-postcard landscapes, national parks, historic buildings, underground lakes, family-friendly water parks or a show packed with acrobatics, dancing, gymnastics and visual effects.
-Here's our list of the best attractions in Mallorca.
-For further ideas, check out our tours & experiences section or things to do.
+Here’s our recommendations for the best attractions in Majorca.
+For further ideas, check out our tours & experiences section.

 A scenic drive, razor-edged cliffs, a windswept lighthouse & Eleonora’s falcons are all features of the northern tip of the 20 km Formentor peninsula, Cap de Formentor.
 During their migration periods, you will also see thousands of seabirds resting on the limestone peaks that jut far out to sea.
 This picture-postcard landscape is dotted with cliffs and pine groves and during the drive to the penisnsula, you will see jaw-dropping scenery with amazing opportunities to take photos along the way.

 The best known National Park and one of the best attractions in Mallorca is the Archipelago de Cabrera National Park which was established in 1991 and is located about 14 kilometres south of the Mallorcan coast.
 The Archipelago consists of 19 small islands and islets and the whole area is designated as a Terrestrial and Maritime National Park, most of which is covered by the sea.
 The dry, hilly, natural islands are a haven for birdlife with as many as 150 different species of birds stopping there during their migration.

 White sand beaches, wetlands, turquoise seas, coastal cliffs, dry stone walls and rustic sheds are all features that you will find in the 766 hectare Parc Natural de Mondragó, a beautiful area of Mallorca that is well-known as a birdwatching destination but is also popular for swimming & hiking.
 This picturesque coastal reserve is located in the south of the island close to the town of Santanyí.
 Despite being remote, the park is very popular and is characterised by small dry-stone-walled fields and tiny winding lanes framed by olive, almond and fig trees.